WilliamZhang20/Flight-Tracker/README.md

     mysql_password=your_password
     data_file=directory_from_ncShellFile
 ```
+Note: be sure to also edit "PROG_FILE" in ncToFile.sh to the same file chosen in the data_file from .env

 5) Finally schedule the automatic collection of data in the cronjob based on the example below.

     For example, with generic names: (run 'which sh' on your terminal, then paste the resulting otuput into the parts of crontab filled in as 'bash_shebang') </br>